 Blacksmithing is one industry that is most prone to hazards.
 Majority of blacksmiths more especially the older ones are marked by scars and burns that are gotten from blacksmithing.

 The blacksmith wears good shoes, protective clothing and other protective gears to guard them against cuts and burns.
 But even these clothing and protective gears cannot prevent some hazards at some point.
-Below we are going to discuss some of the basic hazards associated with blacksmithing.
+Here at Meeppa we take safety very seriously, that’s why below we are going to discuss some of the basic hazards associated with blacksmithing.

 1. Toxic gas poisoning